01Landing

 no extra noise.

-Visual settings stay direct: player ESP, Block ESP, and Array List.
+Visual settings stay direct: entity overlays, block overlays, and Array List.

-Boxes, names, and health display options for player visibility.
+Boxes, names, and status display options for selected entities.

 Block list and radius controls for highlighting selected blocks.